 WEP uses an old encryption method and can be easily decoded with today's powerful computers.
 Use this mode only when you have a very old legacy wireless client that does not support WPA-PSK.
 The Wi-Fi alliance highly recommends against using WEP and plans to make it obsolete.
-If you do decide to use WEP, see Set WEP Encryption and Passphrase: on page 46 for the procedure.
+If you do decide to use WEP, see To set up WEP: on page 37 for the procedure.